-It is important to remember that hearing loss can lead to ongoing medical costs.
+It is important to remember that hearing loss injuries at work can lead to ongoing medical costs.
 Your compensation package should include money to pay for future medical needs, procedures, or other costs associated with the partial or complete loss of your hearing.

 We Will Hear You Loud and Clear

-If you have suffered hearing loss in the workplace, we are ready to hear from you.
-While SJ Injury Attorneys does not handle workers’ compensation cases, we do readily accept cases involving non-subscriber employers.
+If you have suffered hearing loss injuries at work, our personal injury lawyers are ready to hear from you.
+While SJ Injury Attorneys does NOT handle workers’ compensation cases, we do readily accept cases involving non-subscriber employers.
 We are ready and able to investigate the cause of your hearing loss and to determine what a fair settlement might be.
-If your employer and/or their insurance company does not want to negotiate a reasonable settlement that compensates you for your injuries and their impacts on your life, we will happily advocate for you in court.
+If your employer and/or their insurance company does not want to negotiate a reasonable settlement that compensates you for your injuries and their impacts on your life, our personal injury attorneys will happily advocate for you in court.

 Don’t shrug off hearing loss injuries that may have been caused by workplace conditions.
 Instead, pursue a fair settlement with help from SJ Injury Attorneys.
 Contact us today for a free consultation.